danielodey/danielodey.github.io/README.md

-# Data and BI Analyst wiht 2 year of experience
+# Data and BI Analyst with 2 year of experience

 ### Projects